drohrbaugh9/rekt/DISCLAIMER.md

 # DISCLAIMER
-Before you run any program, check the list below to see what it will do...
+Before you run any program, check the list below to see what it will do.
+If you mess up your computer or someone else's computer, it is not my fault.

 ## CapsLock.vbs